mariolorenz/docker-eshop-sdk/README.md

 Additionally, check services directory:
 * Npm container preconfigured, so you can easily regenerate grunt/gulp/other builder assets for modules/themes easier (based on node:latest)
-* Chrome based selenium service available, for running your selenium tests (based on selenium/standalone-chrome-debug)
-* Elasticsearch (also kibana to manage it) containers preconfigured
-* NGINX container preconfigured to be used with our NGINX module
-* Sphinx container which allows you to regenerate and improve our documentations locally much easier

 ## Requirements